capsulecorplab/SwingPy/README.md

 ## Model Formulation

-The mathematical model currently consists of a mass-spring-damper system, captured in the following free-body diagram
+The leader's post, in connection with the follower, are modeled as a critically damped mass-spring-damper system (see free-body diagram below)

 ```
             --> x_f   --> r